ucla/ccle_email_templates/README.md

 Here is an example email template:

     FROM: CCLE <ccle@ucla.edu>
-    Bcc: Kearney, Deborah (dkearney@oid.ucla.edu)
+    BCC: Rex Lorenzo <rex@oid.ucla.edu>
     SUBJECT: #=nameterm=# #=coursenum-sect=# class site created
     Dear Prof. #=lastname=# (#=to=#)

     Your #=nameterm=# CCLE course web site for #=dept=# #=coursenum-sect=# is:
     #=url=#

     You can now login to your course with your UCLA Logon ID and password, just as you would access your My.UCLA.
-Your course will be populated with students over the next 24 hours.

     For help:

-        * Contact your CCLE local support listed at https://ccle.ucla.edu/about/contact.html .
+    * Contact your CCLE local support listed at https://pilot.ccle.ucla.edu/course/view.php?id=110&topic=8
-        * Find CCLE help documentation at https://ccle.ucla.edu/course/view.php?name=cclehelp .
+    * Find CCLE help documentation at https://pilot.ccle.ucla.edu/course/view.php?id=110&topic=1

     Thank you,